Khush-Agrawal-007/EDA-projects/Projects/BlackFriday/README.md

 - I will run the notebook, capture the feature list and model notes, and paste concrete performance metrics into this README.

 Contact
-- Khush Agrawal — add LinkedIn/GitHub/Codolio links.
+- Khush Agrawal â€” add LinkedIn/GitHub/Codolio links.